 “Intelligence agencies keep things secret because they often violate the rule of law or of good behavior.”

 “Spies don’t always make great parents.”

 Roger Ferris is a tall and gray-eyed man in his early middle years.
 His close-cropped beard and mustache are streaked with salt and pepper, which together with his angular face and fit, lean frame, give him a vaguely wolf-like countenance.
+He has a faint bullet-shaped scar along his throat.
 When he’s on the job (in a public capacity), he usually wears plain black suits and ties.
 On his own time, he wears casual button-up shirts and pressed slacks.

 Roger Ferris is a former CIA case officer turned station chief who spent more than a decade in the Middle East.
 An op that went bad in Jordan resulted in him being captured by religious fundamentalists, nearly beheaded, and losing two fingers under brutal torture with a hammer.
 By the time Roger was rescued, he had lost faith in the American cause in the Middle East.
 He quit the CIA and intended to retire to more honest work.
 He came home instead to service on divorce proceedings and a bitter custody battle over his young daughter Miranda.

 The divorce went badly.
 The custody battle went worse.
 Roger plunged into a spiral of drinking and self-destructive behaviors that burned most of his bridges and professional contacts.
 That spiral continued for more than two years and landed him in New Orleans on a friend’s couch in 2008, all but destitute.
 His friend was kind enough to get him back on his feet while ignoring the abuse that Roger heaped on him, and eventually put him in touch with the Malveaux family—one of his own frequent clients.
 The rest, as they say, is history.